1jour1vin

 About the estate:

-The Devillard family has expanded beyond the borders of Burgundy by acquiring the Rolet estate in the Jura region.
-In Mercurey, the Château de Chamirey remains their largest Burgundy property, with 37 hectares, including 15 hectares of premier cru vineyards.
-The estate also offers a unique table d'hôte dining experience in the heart of the hamlet.
-A skilled technical team, with the arrival of a new cellar master, Carole Briffox, advised by oenologist Enrico Peyrone, is constantly striving to improve the work in the vineyards, vinification, and aging, always in pursuit of excellence.
-After a particularly successful 2017, the estate has managed to capture the full potential of the 2018 vintage, with its intensity but also its finesse.
-A step up in our hierarchy could be taken very soon.
+The Devillard family has expanded beyond the borders of Burgundy by acquiring the Rolet estate in the Jura.
+In Mercurey, Château de Chamirey remains their largest Burgundian property, spanning 37 hectares, 15 of which are classified as Premier Cru.
+Another unique feature of the estate is its table d’hôtes restaurant in the heart of the hamlet.
+A skilled technical team, led by the new cellar master Carole Briffox and advised by oenologist Enrico Peyrone, is constantly striving to improve work in the vineyards, winemaking, and aging, always in pursuit of excellence.
+Following a particularly successful 2017 vintage, the estate has successfully captured the full potential of the 2018 vintage—its intensity as well as its finesse.
+A step up in our ranking could be achieved very soon.

 Hachette Wine Guide